 Under Rule 23 of the WCR, an infrastructure operator is a Part 6 operator if:

-- it is not required to have all its infrastructure charges determined or approved by a single State Agency under a law of the State in a way that is consistent with paragraph 29(2)(b) of the WCR (this paragraph relates to requirements concerning prudency and efficiency of costs); and
+- it is not required to have all its infrastructure charges determined or approved by a single State Agency under a law of the State in a way that is consistent with paragraph 29(2)(b) of the WCR (this paragraph relates to requirements about prudency and efficiency of costs), and

 - it levies an infrastructure charge in relation to either: